 To come over all these, brands and retailers are considering new and innovative technologies to capture customer attention. one such technology brands and retailers are looking to is Augmented Reality (AR).
 Ever wonder how Augmented Reality could be implemented in the retail industry?
 And how would it help to streamline brands to stand out in the market from the competition?
 Read on!

 Augmented Reality (AR) is a best-kept secret in the retail industry.
 It adds the engagement angle by providing customers with an immersive 3d experience.
 AR apps can be accessed through smartphone and tablets.
 Let’s understand a few practical use-cases of Augmented Reality in retail space.

 To Enhance Shopping Experience Online

 From Retail outlets to online marketplaces to products coming alive in your hands, the world of retail has come a long way.
 In the USA, 9 percent of in-shop and 30 percent of e-commerce purchases are returned.
 Sometimes finding the right match of a thing can be tricky, and brands are ready to help their customers on this.

-One of most popular examples of Augmented Reality in retail commerce come from the furniture giant IKEA.
-Using AR app, IKEA allows customers browse the products from the online catalogue and then it integrates the virtual furniture in customer’s environment.
+One of the most popular examples of Augmented Reality in retail commerce come from the furniture giant IKEA.
+Using the AR app, IKEA allows customers to browse the products from the online catalog and then it integrates the virtual furniture in customer’s environment.

 This gives users an immersive experience and eliminates all the apprehensions shoppers have while making the purchase.